Thivina-Hemarathna/PyFunHub/README.md

 ## 📂 Project List
 1️⃣ **🔢 Calculator** - Test your math! 🎲
 2️⃣ 🎯 Number Guessing Game - Try your luck! 🔢
+3️⃣ 👥 Who Has More Followers? - Guess the bigger star! 🌟

 ## 🚀 Getting Started
 Clone this repo and start coding right away! 💻